alexcasalboni/unleash-edge-fork/docs/quickstart.md

 ## How to run Unleash Edge locally

-First, make sure your Unleash instance is running (locally or remotely) and generate a new client token.
+First, make sure your Unleash instance is running (locally or remotely) and generate a new API (backend) token.

 <Tabs groupId="method">